-The Commonwealth Partnerships for Antimicrobial Stewardship scheme, funded by the UK Department for Health and Social Care’s Fleming Fund, is pleased to announce that 14 projects have been awarded under the Extension programme.
-These projects will run until June 2022 and are working in the following eight countries: Ghana, Kenya, Malawi, Nigeria, Sierra Leone, Tanzania, Uganda, and Zambia.
+The Commonwealth Partnerships for Antimicrobial Stewardship scheme, funded by the UK Department for Health and Social Care’s Fleming Fund, funded 14 projects under the Extension programme.
+These projects ran until June 2022 and worked in the following eight countries: Ghana, Kenya, Malawi, Nigeria, Sierra Leone, Tanzania, Uganda, and Zambia.

 CwPAMS aims to leverage the expertise of UK health institutions and technical experts to strengthen the capacity of the national health workforce and institutions in Commonwealth countries to address antimicrobial resistance (AMR) challenges.
 More information on CwPAMS and the projects funded in the first round of the grant programme is available here.

-The programme involves Health Partnerships operating in the following 8 countries:
+The programme involved Health Partnerships operating in the following 8 countries:

 KamCamWIMN – Antimicrobial Stewardship and Infection Prevention Control

 Establish a Sustainable Centre of Excellence for Integrated AMS and IPC at Makerere University Hospital